I will be showing my 'Tea Party original and selling prints, at TERRAIN 14. This Oct 5th.& 6th. 314 W. Riverside Ave, Spokane, WA

 'The Anicurio Collection':

-As a twist, I anthropomorphize them.
-This is me continuing an artistic tradition that's around 150 years old.
-However, most practitioners of this style, would cartoonify them.
-Often for publications, editorials and post cards.
-I choose to retain the original and natural expression of the animal though.I think with the right context and composition, their true personalities can shine through.
+I draw anthropomorphized Victorians and vintage characters.
+This is continuing an artistic style that's around 150 years old.
+However, most practitioners of this style would cartoonify them.
+This can often be seen in vintage publications, editorials, and postcards.
+However, I choose to retain the original and natural expression of the animal.
+I think with the proper context and composition, their true personalities can shine through.
 So, I prefer not to exaggerate their features.
 Retain their dignity.
+My aim is to convey a deep sense of a genuine personality.
+Not just an animal in a suit.

 -------------------------------------------------------------------------------------------